see7e/programming-studies/Docs/binomial-cpu-usage.md

 # Prof of concept

-Stumbled accros this function when reading Tanembaum's [Modern Operating Systems](https://www.amazon.com/Modern-Operating-Systems-Andrew-Tanenbaum/dp/013359162X) and wanted to test out the function creating a program to retrieve the information and calculate the value describled in the section 2.1.7 Modeling the Multiprogramming.
+Stumbled across this function when reading Tanembaum's [Modern Operating Systems](https://www.amazon.com/Modern-Operating-Systems-Andrew-Tanenbaum/dp/013359162X) and wanted to test out the function creating a program to retrieve the information and calculate the value described in the section 2.1.7 Modeling the [[Multiprogramming]].

 The formula $CPU Usage = 1 - p^n$, where `p` is the fraction of time the CPU is idle and `n` is the number of processes in the system.
 So the program retrieves the system's CPU and RAM information, counts the number of running processes, and computes CPU usage.